Bought a car without a title

 Avoid Losing Your Vehicle With A Title Loan Default

 So now we know that jail is not an option for someone who didn’t make their title loan payments.
-But what can you do to avoid having your vehicle sold at auction after a default?
-Vehicle repossession is a real risk, and you should assume a creditor is making arraignments to repossess the car and sell it as quickly as they can once you fall behind on the payments.
+But how can you avoid having your vehicle sold at auction after a default?
+Vehicle repossession is a real risk, and you should assume a creditor is making arrangements to repossess the car and sell it as quickly as they can once you fall behind on the payments.

 To avoid a default and subsequent loss of your vehicle, you must be proactive and never get to this point.
 That means contacting your lender to let them know there’s a possibility you will miss a payment shortly.
 Or consider working with your lender to devise an alternative payment arrangement or loan buyout to avoid a potential default.
 You can also ask them about a title loan refinance for a better repayment term and lower interest rates.
-The bottom line, you need to communicate with your lender at all times and let them know you’re doing all you can to “make things right” and get back on track with the payments.
+The bottom line is that you must communicate with your lender and let them know you’re doing all you can to “make things right” and get back on track with the payments.
 It doesn’t cost you anything to ask your title loan company if they’re willing to lower your payment or refinance your lending terms.

 Read more...